-The following are the overall bias and reliability scores of “Cuomo Prime Time” according to our Ad Fontes Media ratings methodology.
+The following were the overall bias and reliability scores for CNN: Cuomo Prime Time according to our Ad Fontes Media ratings methodology.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
-We add each of these scores to the chart on a sliding scale, with the average of those creating the sample content’s overall reliability score.
+We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
-We add each of these scores to the chart on a sliding scale, with the average of those creating the content’s overall bias score.
+We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

-The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
+The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 40 are generally good; scores below 24 are generally problematic.
 Scores between 24-40 indicate a range of possibilities, with some sources falling there because they are heavy in opinion and analysis, and some because they have a high variation in reliability between articles.

 Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.